mikeligthart/NaoWizardOfOz/README.md

 # Use with virtual Nao
 * Run wizardOfOzRemote.py
 * Start a virtual Nao in webots and get the IP-address of the computer that is simulating your Nao.
+* Upload all the behaviors in /behaviors to /mike in the Naoqi instance (using Choregraphe- https://community.aldebaran.com/en/resources/software/212-2-choregraphe-suite-0)
 * Run playASoundServer.py on the same computer as the virtual Nao
 * Enter the virtual Nao's IP-address and port (default = 9559) under the 'Settings' tab
 * Enter the port of the playASoundServer (default = 50007)